-A tourist visa can be obtained from the local Thai embassy or consulate in your home country, or a country outside of Thailand – if you live abroad or are already traveling
+A Tourist Visa can be obtained from a Thai embassy or consulate in your home country, or a country outside of Thailand, if you live abroad or are already traveling.

 What different types of tourist visa are there?

-This Multiple Entry Tourist Visa is valid for 6 months from the date of issue.
 It allows an unlimited number of entries within the 6-month validity of the visa.
-Each entry allows a maximum stay of 60 days
+Each entry allows a maximum stay of 60 days.

 What documents do I need to get the Tourist Visa?

-The requirements may vary slightly between country, but this is usually what's required.
+The requirements may vary slightly between country, but this is usually what's required from your local embassy.

 - A completed visa application form with two recent passport type photos attached.
 The form can be downloaded from your local Thai embassy website.

 - Your passport must have a minimum 6 months remaining validity, and at least two blank pages – this is so your visa can be added to the passport, and for entry/exit stamps when entering and leaving Thailand.

 - If you reside in a country but are not a citizen of that country, then you will be required to show a visa or residence card that permits you to stay.
 You will also be required to show evidence of where you live, by way of utility bill, bank account statement, or driving license.